 1501 Pike Pl #428, Seattle, WA 98101Get Directions

-Founded in 1992, and Fair Trade Federation member since 2007, It’s Cactus is a purveyor of exquisite Haitian metal art, a sustainable art form that’s built on long-term relationships with Haitian metal sculptors.
-It’s Cactus pays a fair wage, provides equal opportunity, engages in environmentally sustainable practices, provides safe working conditions, financial assistance, and in general aims to help improve the standard of living for the artists they work with.
+Founded in 1992, and Fair Trade Federation member since 2007, this artist cooperative is a purveyor of exquisite Haitian metal art, a sustainable practice that’s built on long-term relationships with Haitian metal sculptors.
+They pay a fair wage, provide equal opportunity, engage in environmentally sustainable practices, provide safe working conditions, financial assistance, and in general aims to help improve the standard of living for the artists they work with.

-One of the particular communities that It’s Cactus works with is Croix-des-Bouquets, Haiti.
+One of the particular communities that the cooperative works with is Croix-des-Bouquets, Haiti.
 Beginning with a talented, local blacksmith in the 1950’s, and continuing on through the time-honored tradition of apprenticeship, Croix-des-Bouquets is now considered to be the epicenter of the Haitian metalwork movement that we know and love today.

 Using old steel oil drums from the nearby city of Port-au-Prince, artists get their metal “canvas” by first burning the metal in a dry banana leaf fire (to clean off debris), then cutting the drum from top to bottom, working the drum open using their weight, and finally pounding the piece flat with a hammer.

 The real artistic process begins after all that work, when complex patterns are drawn onto the metal with chalk and carved out, using such simple tools as a hammer and chisel.
 The final touches are added using a steel brush, to shine the metal, and a topcoat of rust preventative to ensure the work can stand the test of time!